 - No news quiz!

 - Discuss reading

 - Having an opinion: Who cares what you think?

-Assignment for the following week: Reader Chapters 2 and 3 of "Writing Opinion for Impact"; write fourth evaluation of your chosen columnist or editorial page.
+Assignment for the following week: Reader Chapters 2 and 3 of "Writing Opinion for Impact"; prepare a doping for Column 1; write fourth evaluation of your chosen columnist or editorial page.